 Copyblogger started as a simple one-man blog.
-Today, Copyblogger Media is a software and training organization with well more than 100,000 customers — and it was all done with useful content, smart copywriting, and solid products and services.
+Today, Copyblogger Media is a software and training organization with more than 115,000 unique customers — and it was all done with useful content, smart copywriting, and solid products and services.

 No advertising.
 No venture capital.
 No outbound sales team.

 Just $1,000 in seed cash and a whole lot of time and effort spent teaching others how to do online marketing that works.
 Every product we’ve released was conceived from the practical, real-world needs we see every day in our audience.
 Today we’re a profitable multi-million dollar company that’s growing fast.

 Our mission has never changed: We’ll help you create the kind of audience-focused content that helps you reach your business goals.

 Your free content marketing education:

 How did we know seven years ago (that’s like 60 years in internet time) that content marketing would become so important?